teiniker/teiniker-lectures-embedded-cicd/embedded-architectures/messaging/mqtt/introduction/README.md

 Consider that **each message belongs to a topic**.

-When a publisher requests the server to publish a message, it must specify both the topic and the message.
-The server receives the message and delivers it to all the subscribers that have subscribed to the topic to which the message belongs.
+When a publisher requests the Broker to publish a message, it must specify both the topic and the message.
+The Broker receives the message and delivers it to all the subscribers that have subscribed to the topic to which the message belongs.

-The server doesn't need to check the payload for the message to deliver it to the corresponding subscribers.
+The Broker doesn't need to check the payload for the message to deliver it to the corresponding subscribers.
 It just needs to check the topic for each message that has arrived and needs to be filtered before publishing it to the corresponding subscribers.

 **A subscriber can subscribe to more than one topic**.
 The server has to make sure that the subscriber receives messages that belong to all